leonjoosse/thingsquiz/README.md

 # ThingsQuiz
 Quiz app for RPi3 + Android Things + Philips Hue (min 2 lamps)

+_Contains hackathon code, amount of wtf's per minute will probably be high._

 ## The game

 You need two teams and one game host.
 The LogCat functions for now as